 - Guide 1: How to Remove Checking-your-browser.com from Windows.

-- Guide 2: Get rid of Checking-your-browser.com from Mac OS X.
+- Guide 2: Get rid of Checking-your-browser.com on Mac OS X.

-- Guide 3: Remove Checking-your-browser.com from Google Chrome.
+- Guide 3: Remove Checking-your-browser.com in Google Chrome.

 - Guide 4: Erase Checking-your-browser.com from Mozilla Firefox.